The Hollywood Revue: Reception

 The film, which was shot in 25 days with a budget of US$426,000, was popular with audiences and critics alike, especially in its initial big-city engagements.
 "Brimming over with good fun and catchy music", Mordaunt Hall of The New York Times wrote.
 Variety called it "the top novelty film to be turned out to date....If the theater booths give it an even break, nothing can stop it."
 Film Daily reported, "A smash and a wow.
 Smart revue with plenty of comedy beautifully dressed and a cast that is gilt-edged."
 John Mosher of The New Yorker called it "the most extravagant and extensive musical comedy so far presented by the talking pictures, and is in itself a complete evening's entertainment."

-The film went on to make a profit of $1.1 million and was considered for the Academy Award for Best Picture (there were no official nominations at that point in Motion Picture Association of America history).
+The film went on to make a profit of $1.1 million and was considered for the Academy Award for Best Picture.
 Producer Rapf tried to follow it up with another revue, The Hollywood Revue of 1930, which was changed during production to The March of Time, and finally abandoned.
 Musical numbers already shot for the film were edited into M-G-M short subjects of the early 1930s.